Articles in this section

 ),

-STEP 5: Then, add Expanded widget as children and place the calendar inside the Widget.
-Using the `OnViewChanged` event get the visible dates and using this you can assign the date values to the headers and view headers.
+STEP 5: Add the Expanded widget with the SfCalendar and implement the `OnViewChanged` event to get the visible dates and using this you can assign the date values to the headers and view headers.

 Expanded(